fishing/fishing.github.com/freshwater_bait.md

 testimonials and pictures from others who've caught pretty large fish using it.
 I have some so I'll keep trying, but at this point I favor live bait much more.

+## Soft Plastics

+Salt-infused soft plastics in the shape of worms, crawfish, or bugs are very effective baits.
+They're great using several techniques including drop-shotting, texas-rigging, and carolina rigging.
+There are a variety of these plastics and they can be used across a variety of fish.
+They're very popular for trout and bass.

 ## Live Bugs

 ### Nightcrawlers (Earthworms)